Are antibacterial soaps more effective than just plain soap?

 Dr. Michael Bell, deputy director of the CDC’s Division of Healthcare Quality Promotion, said that, of the commercial products available, plain soap and water work best for disinfecting in most situations.

 “For routine day in and day out use, at my house I use a nice soap that smells like flowers.
 That's fine.
-You don't need anything special,” he said.
+You don't need anything special,” he said in 2014.

 Bell uses alcohol-based hand sanitizer when traveling through airports to prevent the spread of germs, and he said that antibacterial soaps have their place as well.